 Operations Functional Register Operations Function Responsible Person/Agency Contact Details Key Accountabilities Management Functions Operations Management LDMG / LDC / LDCC Ensure that Sub Plans are current and relevant.
-Local Disaster Coordination Centre Ensure that LDCC is appropriately staffed and resourced to deal with any event which may affect the Shire.
-Resupply Operations Defer Ensure isolated parts of the community have knowledge of the resupply process.
+Local Disaster Coordination Centre LDMG / LDC / LDCC Ensure that LDCC is appropriately staffed and resourced to deal with any event which may affect the Shire.
+Resupply Operations LDMG / LDC / LDCC Defer Ensure isolated parts of the community have knowledge of the resupply process.
 LDMG follows the resupply guidelines.
 Communication / Media Management LDMG / LDC / LDCC Refer Appendix Liaise with the media to ensure that the reporting is factual and timely.
-Situational reporting and LDMG / LDC / liaison with DDMG LDCC Ensure that the DDMG is kept informed of the situation and any changing circumstances that may require their input or resources.
+Situational reporting and liaison with DDMG LDMG / LDC / LDCC Ensure that the DDMG is kept informed of the situation and any changing circumstances that may require their input or resources.
 Community Mobilisation LDMG / LDC / LDCC Mobilise those members of the community required to either respond to the disaster or assist in the staffing of the LDCC.